It's Right. It's On Time. Or It's FREE!

-Print Coatings - Aqueous Coating, Spot Varnish and UV Coating
+Print Coatings - Aqueous Coating, Spot Varnish, UV Coating

-Don't Let Your Paper Go Nakedů Give it a Coating
+Don't Let Your Paper Go Naked...
+Give it a Coating

 Types of print coating

 Aqueous coating is a clear, fast-drying water-based coating that is used to protect printed pieces.
 It provides a high-gloss or matte surface that deters dirt and fingerprints.
-Aqueous coating improves the durability of postcards and other mailed pieces as they go through the mail, and protects business cards as they ride around in people's wallets.
+Aqueous coating improves the durability of postcards and other printed pieces as they go through the mail, and protects business cards as they are carried in peoples' wallets.
 It also looks beautiful on brochures, catalog covers, and presentation folders.
 Aqueous coatings provide more substantial scuff-resistance than varnishes.
 Aqueous is typically applied to the entire printed piece, usually by the last unit on a printing press.
 Due to its water base, aqueous coating is more environmentally friendly than varnish or UV coatings.

 Varnish is basically clear ink and can be gloss, satin or matte.
 A flood varnish covers the entire printed page for protection or sheen.
 A spot varnish allows you to highlight specific areas of a printed piece and adds shine and depth to specific elements on the page such as a logo or image.
 Varnishes are also applied on-press, but they are heavier-bodied and can be applied (like inks) to only certain areas (spot varnish).
-A plate must be created to apply a spot varnish, so artwork is necessary.
+A press plate must be created to apply a spot varnish, so artwork that clearly defines where to apply it is necessary.

 UV coatings are cured by exposure to ultraviolet light to quickly dry and harden the coating.
-UV coatings provide the highest gloss versus other coatings but may crack when scored or folded due to the thickness and hardness of the coating.
-Some find it too shiny for some uses.
+UV coatings provide the highest gloss finish versus other coatings but may crack when scored or folded due to the thickness and hardness of the coating.
+Some find it too shiny for some uses, but it really makes photographs jump off of the page.
 UV coatings can be applied as a flood (covering the entire printed sheet) or as a spot coating and can be applied on or off press.
+Spot UV coating can be a great way to bring the reader's eye first to your logo, or to your special offer.
 UV compatible inks must be used on sheets that will be UV coated.
 UV coated sheets can not be foil stamped and embossing should be done after the coating.

 In most instances a coating will help protect and enhance your final printed product.
 They are a must for any piece being mailed, or recommended for any product printed on coated paper that will get handled, such as business cards, brochures, bookmarks, rack cards, catalogs or presentation folders.
 Your printer can help you decide what type of coating is right for your project.